Skip to main content

 You just refreshed your portal and are frantically googling 'what does under consideration mean on workday?'
-You have no idea if a human finally looked at your resume, if you are one step from an offer, or if it's time to hire a certified professional resume writer for tech or invest in premium ATS resume optimization services to improve your dashboard response rates.
+You have no idea if a human finally looked at your resume, if you are one step from an offer, or if it's time to work with a certified professional resume writer for tech or invest in ATS resume optimization services to improve your dashboard response rates.

 Here is the answer, straight: "Under Consideration" on Workday means your application passed the initial automated ATS screening and is now being actively reviewed by a human recruiter or hiring manager.
 You are no longer in the pile.
 You are in the shortlist.